-We encourage guests to take advantage of the many historical treasures that our nation’s capitol has to offer.
+Located in the heart of Washington, DC, near the White House, we encourage guests to take advantage of the many historical treasures that our nation’s capital has to offer.
+Spend the day shopping in Georgetown, visiting the White House, or exploring nearby Dupont Circle.
 Our concierge is happy to make suggestions regarding seasonal highlights and things to do during your visit to Washington, DC.

 Cuddly giant pandas, enormous Asian elephants, gregarious gorillas and more than 2,000 other animals make the Smithsonian’s National Zoological Park a guaranteed hit with adults and children of all ages.